ibm-cloud-docs/vpc/security-groups.md

 You can associate a security group with any resource along your data path.
 {: important}

+### Quota considerations:
+{: #quota-considerations-security-groups}

+Each user-created security group supports up to 1,000 targets.
+The default security group, which is automatically applied to all targets in a VPC, is not subject to this 1,000-target limit.
+This behavior ensures that automatic assignment to the default security group does not restrict provisioning.

 ## Security groups versus network ACLs
 {: #security-groups-vs-network-acls}